Prev heroicrelics.org

 dsc00805.jpg

-Overall view of the Skylab shoe-floor interlock.
-Basically, sections of Skylab flooring were composed triangular brackets and the shoes had a triangular insert which would protrude through the floor and twist to lock.
-Properly anchored, the astronaut could then exert force on objects without that pesky "equal but opposite reaction" from hindering him.
+Sections of Skylab's flooring were composed of a triangular grid and the astronauts' shoes had a triangular cleat which would protrude through the floor and twist to lock.
+Once properly anchored, the astronaut could then exert force on objects without that pesky "equal but opposite reaction" from hindering him.

 Here's a picture of the flooring in one part of Skylab (which, coincidentally, also shows the Lower Body Negative Pressure experiment.